HuiziRen1117/Kaggle-Practice/README.md

 ![116](https://user-images.githubusercontent.com/38633055/40429348-08e557bc-5e92-11e8-98c4-d7c3ce3a0437.PNG)

 ### 5.1 Base Machine Learning Models
 All the base models are packaged in **pipelines**.
 Pipelines help automating the workflow of data pre-processing, model training and fitting.
-In this section, I propose some base models to use and I optimize the performance of each base model by selecting the most suitable parameters, which is so called gridsearch.
+In this section, I propose some base models to use and I will optimize the performance of each base model by selecting the most suitable parameters, which is so called gridsearch.

 Before running models, Let's first define the cross validation function (**why do we need this??**).
 I use the **cross_val_score** function from scikit-learn but this function do not have a shuffle attribute, so I add a line of code **KFold** in order to shuffle the dataset before cross validation.
 ![117](https://user-images.githubusercontent.com/38633055/40432388-1d6599ac-5e99-11e8-86a8-fc476fb5821d.PNG)